Eva Jacob

 PhD in Economics

-I am currently post-doctoral visiting scholar at the Center for the History of Political Economy at Duke University.
+I am currently a research associate at the BETA, University of Strasbourg.
+I was a post-doctoral visiting scholar at the Center for the History of Political Economy at Duke University from September 2025 to April 2026.

-My research interests include unconditional basic income, social justice, public economics, history of economic thought, philosophy and economics, and experimental economics.
+My research interests include political economy, history of economic thought, social justice, philosophy and economics, experimental economics and unconditional basic income.

-Building on my doctoral research, I'm conducting a research agenda based on the archives of the economist Anthony B. Atkinson who was a leading figure in public economics and theory of optimal taxation.
+Building on my doctoral research as a post-doctoral researcher, I conducted at the Center for the History of Political Economy (Duke University) a research agenda based on the archives of the economist Anthony B. Atkinson who was a leading figure in public economics and theory of optimal taxation.